Traversable Wormholes with Exponential Shape Function in Modified Gravity and in General Relativity: A Comparative Study: Wormhole Structure

+There is no physical reason or underlying theory for the shape function \eqref{shape}.
 This shape function satisfies all the conditions discussed above as shown in Fig. (1).
 Now, we have explored the significance of this shape function in two directions.
 Firstly, we have used the embedding diagram to impose the demand that the wormhole is described by the metric (1).
 Secondly, we have determined radial and lateral tidal constraints for Zero-tidal-force-Schwarzschild-like wormholes and consequently, calculated an upper bound for the speed of traveler at $r=r_0$.
 We have considered spherically symmetric geometry for equatorial slice $\theta=\frac{\pi}{2}$ at a fixed time.
 Using $\theta=\frac{\pi}{2}$ and $t=$ constant, the metric \eqref{metric} takes the form

 We are interested to envisage this slice as taken away from 4-dimensional space-time and embedded in 3-dimensional Euclidean space as a 2-dimensional surface having the geometry same as the slice considered above.
 In cylindrical coordinates, the metric for the 3-dimensional Euclidean space is given by